tomreeb/python/media_copy/README.md

 * ~~Handling a dump of an entire tv series~~
 * ~~Need to add handling to deal with non media files in the directory~~
 * I want to rename some variables so they make more sense
+* Tab completion doesn't work will if multiple things start with the same word